-Karen Elliot House, On Saudi Arabia: Its People, Past, Religion, Fault Lines - and Future

 But like them, it wouldn't have been a pastime if they got it over and done with.
 What most people don't know is that the Saudi Arabia that exists today is actually the *third* dynastic Saud state to hold sway, and the middle of the road in terms of size.
 But every time the Sauds would start to get powerful, the surrounding forces would combine to smack them down.

-The Saudi family's rise to royal might in the 18th when the leader of a relatively small clan with big dreams made a savvy alliance with religious philosopher, Wahhab.
+The Saudi family's rose to royal might in the 18th when the leader of a relatively small clan with big dreams made a savvy alliance with religious philosopher, Wahhab.

 The patriarch of the Saudi dynasty gave Wahhab political protection and armed muscle, and in term Wahhab offered him legitimacy and the the Ikhwan, or "Brotherhood